 - Set default grade

-- Mute or unmute the assignment
+- Hide or post grades for the assignment

 - Enter grades as a specific value: point, percentage, or grading scheme (this option is only for grading convenience and does not affect the actual grade; not available for complete/incomplete assignment types)